Appearance

 The right response is to engage one or two at depth and decline to play the volume game.

 Take the seer-stone-in-hat.
 Runnells frames the dictation method as falsifying the translation product because the instrument resembles Joseph's earlier treasure-seeking.
-That's a textbook genetic fallacy — the surface-resemblance of an instrument cannot determine the truth of what's produced through it.
+It is a textbook genetic fallacy.
+The surface-resemblance of an instrument cannot determine the truth of what's produced through it.
 The Book of Mormon's authenticity is measured by what came out, sustained across the dictation period, in the form of the text.
 Full case at Book of Mormon Translation.

 Or take the Min / Facsimile 2 mockery, the cascade's most charged item.
-Runnells reads the iconographic source of Facsimile 2 — figure 7's apparent connection to the Egyptian god Min — as falsifying Joseph's theological reinterpretation.
-The same logical move would invalidate every religious tradition that absorbed and reinterpreted prior iconography: Christianity reinterprets Roman imagery, Judaism reinterprets Canaanite imagery.
+Runnells reads the iconographic source of Facsimile 2, figure 7's apparent connection to the Egyptian god Min, as falsifying Joseph's theological reinterpretation.
+The same logical move would invalidate every religious tradition that absorbed and reinterpreted prior iconography.
+Christianity reinterprets Roman imagery; Judaism reinterprets Canaanite imagery.
 Source-iconography does not falsify reinterpretation.
 Full case at Book of Abraham → Facsimiles.
-Both examples illustrate the same problem: compressed surface-resemblance does not engage what is actually being claimed.
+Both examples turn on the same problem: compressed surface-resemblance does not engage what is actually being claimed.

 The rigged definition of "delusion"